 During the 1990s, there was rapid growth in the size of the other-than-LPR immigrant population.
 In a joint project, the OIS and the Census Bureau examined the size of the unauthorized immigrant population between October 1988 and October 1992.
 In 1988 there were over 4 million unauthorized immigrants residing in the United States.
 Not counting those who would be subsequently legalized under the Immigration Reform and Control Act of 1986 (IRCA), it is estimated that there were 2.2 million unauthorized immigrants in the population as of October 1988.
-At the time of the 1990 Census, 2.6 million persons were estimated to be unauthorized, again excluding those who would subsequently be legalized under the IRCA.
-(The total unauthorized population in 1990 was roughly 5.3 million.)
+At the time of the 1990 Census, 2.6 million persons were estimated to be unauthorized population in 1990 was roughly 5.3 million.)
 Subsequent estimates suggest an increase to 3.4 million for October 1992 and approximately 5.0 million for October 1996.
 The rapid rise in the other-than-LPR immigrant population between 1990 and 1996 reflected the continued inflow of other-than-LPR immigrants combined with a decreased number leaving this status, due to the reduced stock of other-than-LPR immigrants that resulted from the IRCA.

 The 2000 Census gave evidence that other-than-LPR immigration since 1990 had been consistently underestimated.
 In producing intercensal estimates of the U.S. population between the 1990 and 2000 Census, the Census Bureau estimated the average level of annual net other-than-LPR immigration to be approximately 550,000.
 For 2000, DHS estimated a total other-than-LPR stock of 9.9 million.
-Based on DHS estimates, the total other-than-LPR stock was 12.2 million in 2005, then increased to a peak of 14.1 million in 2008, and then decreased to 13.3 million by 2012.
-Using DHS methods, the 2018 total other-than-LPR stock is estimated to be 14.8 million.
+Based on DHS estimates, the total other-than-LPR stock was 12.2 million in 2005, then increased to 14.1 million in 2008, and then decreased to 13.3 million by 2012.
+Using DHS methods, the 2019 total other-than-LPR stock is estimated to be 15.1 million.